 Coming here from the outside, it feels as if people here energetically reach out to you so as to be able to feel the pleasure of bumping up and scraping against you.
 It is easy to feel wanted here.
 I would love to bring people who have been ostracized here.
 This social atmosphere would be like tonic for them.
 I’m convinced Sydney could rehabilitate anyone who has suffered at the hands of prejudice and segregation.
 To generalize, in Sydney, people are people.
 Everyone is a potential new opportunity for friendship.
 People in Sydney are as aggressive in their friendliness as they are in their opposition.
 It is not hard to socialize in Sydney.
 It is a pleasure to be around a consciousness that is so generally fond of company and whose city is designed specifically to support social interaction.
 The ease inherent in interacting with this socially open culture is so relieving it is palpably felt as relief in the body.
 This yet again is confusing because it is as if the people of Sydney are so friendly, they cause you to drop all your defenses and pretense, only to rub up against you and scrape you on the inside, only to then act shocked and confused by why you withdraw and act sore.
 There is an atmosphere of “free association” in Sydney.
 This has influenced the architecture.
 This has influenced the social structure.
 This has influenced the collective consciousness.
 Restriction and segregation are the chosen enemies of the day in Sydney.
 And so, they are kept at bay to the degree that it feels as if they have run with their tails between their legs never to return.
 May god have mercy on the soul of anyone who tries to impose any form of either restriction or segregation in this land.

 Ironically, given the positive diagnosis of Sydney, I am off for a full day of socializing.
 I am sure that over the course of my stay here, I will make some life long friends.
-I am also reuniting with one of my old friends, Tyler who lives here (pictured at left).
+I am also reuniting with one of my old friends, Tyler who lives here.
 Some of you may know him through Spirit Science (who I produced some content for in the beginning of my career).
 He is known publicly as “The Atlantis King.”
-I can sum Tyler up in one sentence… He is the antithesis to restriction.
-So, it should be as entertaining as it always is seeing him tonight.
-In honor of this place, I will end this blog with a quote dictated to me by one of my principal spirit guides, Stuart Wilde, who had a great affinity for and relationship with this land and its people… “Restriction is the greatest injustice you can perpetrate against yourself”.
+In honor of his overwhelmingly unrestricted personality, I will end this blog with a quote.
+“Restriction is the greatest injustice you can perpetrate against yourself”.